 Satisfaction with current and future financial situations.

-This dimension is about learning how to successfully manage expenses for both the short and long term, and not living beyond your means.
+This dimension is about learning how to successfully manage expenses for both the short and long term and living within your means.

 Recognizing creative abilities and finding ways to expand knowledge and skills.
 This dimension involves having curiosity about the world around you and being a lifelong learner.